fussgaenger/Portland_Digital_Twin/README.md

 3. `Digital_Twin_Trippy_Fullscreen`
 4. `Digital_Twin_Trippy_Windowed`

-Please notice that a couple of folders need to be set up before giving it a try...
+Please note that a couple of folders need to be set up before giving it a try...

 `C:\tmp\gtfs_working`
 `C:\tmp\gtfs_archive`